 Description Enables the selection of the SDTI option and the bandwidth for the XNet network.
-On the XT3 server, there is one pair of SDTI connectors: XNet Non-Relay connectors are used at 1485 or 2970 Mbps.
+On the XT3 server, there is one pair of SDTI connectors: XNet2 No Relay connectors are used at 2970 Mbps.
 The SDTI circuit is closed only when the Multicam software is started.
-Values The following values are available: No Relay 1485 (Mbps) No Relay 2970 (Mbps) Off Default value Off
+Values The following values are available:No Relay 2970 (Mbps)Off Default value Off